Byron/gitoxide/README.md

 * **fast-sha1**
   * a multi-crate implementation that can use hardware acceleration, thus bearing the potential for up to 2Gb/s throughput on CPUs that support it, like AMD Ryzen.
+* **progress-log**
+  * Implement the `Progress` trait using the `log` crate.
+Throttle progress output to one every 0.5 seconds unless messsages are sent manually.
+* **progress-prodash**
+  * Implement the `Progress` trait for the tree data structures provided by `prodash`, which enables using a terminal user interface for progress.
+  * This is by far the most expensive progress option, as it pulls in an `async` TUI along with supporting infrastructure, which is kept minimal but has quite a footprint nonetheless.

 ## Development Practices